Azerbaijani court sets date for next hearing on Ruben Vardanyan's criminal case

-The open court session at the Baku Military Court was held under the chairmanship of Judge Zeynal Agayev, with judges Anar Rzayev and Jamal Ramazanov on the panel (reserve judge Gunel Samadova).
-The accused was provided with an interpreter in Russian, the language he understands, as well as a state-funded defence lawyer.
+The open court session at the Baku Military Court was held under the chairmanship of Judge Zeynal Aghayev, with judges Anar Rzayev and Jamal Ramazanov on the panel (reserve judge Gunel Samadova).
+The accused was provided with an interpreter in the language he understands (Russian) as well as a state-funded defence lawyer.

-Judge Zeynal Agayev introduced the panel of judges, the prosecutors upholding the state accusation, the interpreters and others to the victims and legal successors of victims participating for the first time, and explained their statutory rights and obligations.
+Judge Zeynal Aghayev introduced the panel of judges, the prosecutors upholding the state accusation, the interpreters and others to the victims and legal successors of victims participating in the hearing for the first time, and explained their rights and obligations under the law.

 The testimonies of the victims were then heard.